3026

 Sales Growth

-As you can see below, Palantir's revenue growth has been strong over the last two years, growing from $432.9 million in Q4 FY2021 to $608.4 million this quarter.
+As you can see below, Palantir's revenue growth has been strong over the last three years, growing from $341.2 million in Q1 2021 to $634.3 million this quarter.

 Palantir Total Revenue

-Next quarter's guidance suggests that Palantir is expecting revenue to grow 16.9% year on year to $614 million, in line with the 17.7% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $2.66 billion at the midpoint, growing 19.5% year on year compared to the 16.7% increase in FY2023.
+Next quarter's guidance suggests that Palantir is expecting revenue to grow 22.1% year on year to $651 million, improving on the 12.7% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 20.5% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Palantir's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 82.1% in Q4.
+Palantir's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.7% in Q1.

 Palantir Gross Margin (GAAP)

 That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, Palantir's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+Trending up over the last year, Palantir's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Palantir's free cash flow came in at $296.3 million in Q4, up 291% year on year.
+Palantir's free cash flow came in at $126.9 million in Q1, down 32.8% year on year.

 Palantir Free Cash Flow